damianhakert/damianhakert.github.io/source/handbook/security/index.html.md

 1. During offboarding, your 1Password account is deleted.
 If you want to store your personal passwords please store them in your 'Primary' vault, not the vault named 'Your Vault'.
+1. We will configure applications of which we store the passwords in 1password to [not periodically reset passwords](https://www.cesg.gov.uk/articles/problems-forcing-regular-password-expiry).

 [1Password]: https://agilebits.com/onepassword
 [generate strong passwords]: https://support.1password.com/guides/mac/generate-a-strong-password.html